 Management of mood disorders, psychosis and anxiety along with other forms of mental illness is provided.
 We offer a diagnostic service for memory problems.
-In addition, there is a 12 bed acute ward for assessment and management of people with dementia and associated behavioural and psychological symptoms.

 The approach is recovery focused and individually tailored.
 The inpatient service has a variety of therapeutic groups and activities in addition to individual programmes.

 Our Service for Later Life Psychiatry will continue to develop and grow taking on the needs of our service users.
 The goals of the service are to facilitate and promote wellness, recovery and functional independence, along with an awareness of key life skills necessary to sustain good mental health.